adentinger/AsteriskSingleUserSandbox/README.md

 ![Manage DID(s) > Edit DID > Choose SIP URI](my-data/README_img/ManageDids-EditDid-1.png "Manage DID(s) > Edit DID")

-Next, under _DID Point of Presence_, choose whichever region and server that is close to your location.
+Next, under _DID Point of Presence_, choose a region and server that is close to your location.
 This is the VoipMS server that will send calls to our Asterisk server.
 Note that the configuration file (explained later) will need the URL of that server, so, if you chose `montreal.voip.ms`, you will need to specify that later in the configuration file.

-Below this, also make sure that _"Ring time in seconds"_ is set to a fairly high value (I chose 60sec).
+Below _DID Point of Presence_, also make sure that _"Ring time in seconds"_ is set to a fairly high value (I chose 60sec).
 This is the maximum amount of time the VoipMS server will leave callers ringing until hanging up.
 If this value is small, our phones will ring but our Asterisk server won't have the time to go to voicemail because the VoipMS server will hangup the call before we could go to voicemail.

 ![Manage DID(s) > Edit DID > Choose DID POP and ring time](my-data/README_img/ManageDids-EditDid-2.png "Manage DID(s) > Edit DID > Choose DID POP and ring time")

 Finally, to enable SMS messages, check the _"Enable SMS/MMS"_ box.
 Note that, at the time of writing this, SMS messages with VoipMS are free because it's apparently a new/experimental feature of VoipMS.
 Also choose your main account as _SMS SIP Account_.
-The _"SMS/MMS email address"_ is not necessary ; it only means you get an email at this address every time you receive an SMS message.
+The _"SMS/MMS email address"_ is not necessary ; it only means VoipMS sends you an email at this email address every time you receive an SMS message.

 **Don't forget to click the button to apply changes!**